Growing wheatgrass is one of the most common

 an even more important event.
 The Buyids revived the ancient traditions

-of Sassanian times and restored many smaller celebrations that
+of Sassanian times and restored many smaller celebrations that had

-'Adud al-Dawla (r.
-949–983) customarily welcomed Nowruz
+al-Dawla (r.
+949–983) customarily welcomed Nowruz in a majestic

-royal throne, and the court astronomer would come forward, kiss
+the court astronomer would come forward, kiss the ground, and congratulate

-the ground, and congratulate him on the arrival of the New Year.
+him on the arrival of the New Year.
+The king would then summon musicians

-his friends to gather and enjoy a great festive occasion.
+and singers, and invited his friends to gather and enjoy a great

 Later Turkic and Mongol invaders did not attempt to abolish Nowruz.